runlinwang/meteor-svelte-todo/README.md

 Welcome to my Meteor + Svelte app!
 I followed the suggested tutorial and based my code off of it, which is located at https://svelte-tutorial.meteor.com/simple-todos/

+The comments are found in a variety of files, including all the files in the `imports`, `server`, and `client` folders.

 ## How to Use / Instructions

 I have deployed my Meteor app online, at https://runlintodoapp.meteorapp.com/